a-dg/breakbeat/README.md

 #### Function usage

-You can use the function to combine `breakbeat()` with other parameters, such as media type.
+You can use the function to combine Breakbeat with other parameters, such as media type.

 ```scss
 @media print and #{b('>= small')} {}